 As one respondent said: “I’m British, male and in my fifties.
 We don’t ask for help!”

 However, help is clearly what many said they needed or envisaged needing later in life.
 The nature of that support was varied, but, as anticipated, there was a strong focus on mental and physical wellbeing and professional isolation.

 And, of course, the needs around those were interrelated and often complex.
 Someone’s mental or physical health can affect their finances, just as a job loss can affect them emotionally.
 Wellbeing really is at the heart of everything.

 On that note, the results spoke volumes about how people felt their needs were, or weren’t, being served in wider society.
 Positively, many respondents pointed to how engineers could help one another, which chimed with the emerging themes from our research and discovery work.
 Peer support was, in fact, the need that came up most.

-We backed up our findings with additional fact-finding on the topics of care, wellbeing, income and the living wage, and loneliness.
+We backed up our findings with wider landscape research on the topics of care, wellbeing, income and the living wage, and loneliness.
 We then went on to facilitate an all-team workshop to further understand what trends were driving people’s needs.
 And to help them reshape their strategy around them.

 From that work came a new long-term plan and mission — underpinned by an overarching ambition: to increase the wellbeing of engineers and their families worldwide.